nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### `addVendor` - adds a vendor into list of vendors being tracked by system

 - Adds a vendor to be tracked by the system.
-The enteries are used to form a list of summarised vendors.
+The entries are used to form a list of summarised vendors.
 - The vendor's name is not case-sensitive, meaning 'Pfizer' and 'pfizer' are treated as the same.

 Format: